 Provost of the Magee campus

-Dr Malachy Ó Néill completed his BA and PhD at Ulster University and was Head of Irish in St Mary’s Grammar School, Magherafelt before returning to the University in 2008 as Lecturer in modern Irish.
-He was appointed as the inaugural Head of School of Irish Language and Literature in 2012 and has led the subject in achieving 100% overall satisfaction in the NSS in recent years.
-He has also played a key role across the University in developing employability as a key component of the student experience and was awarded the Students’ Union prize for excellence in Employability and Placement Support earlier this year.
+Dr Malachy Ó Néill completed his BA and PhD at Ulster University and was Head of Irish in St Mary’s Grammar School, Magherafelt before returning to the University in 2008 as Lecturer in Modern Irish.
+He was appointed as the inaugural Head of School of Irish Language and Literature in 2012 and has led the subject in achieving consecutive 100% overall satisfaction in NSS.
+He has also played a key role across the University in developing employability as a key component of the student experience at Ulster and was awarded the Students’ Union prize for excellence in Employability and Placement Support in 2016.

 He was appointed to the Irish Government's Review Board of the Irish Language Standard (revision published in 2016) and is a current member of the Irish Language and Culture Committee (Royal Irish Academy) and Fóram Forbartha Teanga (the Language Development Forum of Foras na Gaeilge).
 His research focuses on Irish language sources of the Ó Néill dynasty, pedagogical development in modern Irish, Irish language theatre.
 Dr Ó Néill was a member of the Review Board of the Official Irish Language Standard (2016).

 Malachy has an excellent track record in community engagement, leading a number of widening access programmes including 'Gaeilge sa Chlub / Irish in the Club’ (with Ulster GAA) and ‘Irish for All’ (with East Belfast Mission).
 He played a pivotal role in establishing an Irish Studies Summer School for international students at Magee campus (since 2013), developing the provision to incorporate International Business and Engineering in recent years.